-Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Jour de methodology Assumptions Table 2.1 Statement of pipeline revenues and 2.1.a Description Actual (except for estimate of revenue attributable Populated based on formulas referencing supporting schedules.
+Table Base Information Population Approach Source Methodology Accumutions Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 2.12Statementof pipelinerevenuesandexpenses 2.1.a Description Populated based on formulas referencing supporting schedules.
 Total service revenue References 'Total service revenue' in 'Table 2.1.1 Revenue by service'.
-Customer Contributions Revenue N/A expenses to Atlas) References 'Total' in 'Table 2.2.1: Customer contributions received'.
+Customer Contributions Revenue References 'Total' in 'Table 2.2.1: Customer contributions received'.
 Government Contributions Revenue References 'Total' in 'Table 2.2.2: Government contributions received'.
-SAP Profit from sale of fixed assets DDP captures such amounts in its accounting systems and was sourced from the DDP's Trial Balance ( TB ).
-SAP Other direct revenue Includes: • Items that are not pipeline service related.
+N/A SAP Profit from sale of fixed assets DDP captures such amounts in its accounting systems and was sourced from the DDP's Trial Balance (TB).
+SAP Other direct revenue Includes: Items that are not pipeline service related.
 DDP collects such items using cost elements and projects.
 Other revenue

-Table Base Information Population Approach Source Mathadalam Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions References the 'Total' in 'Table 2.3.1: Indirect revenue allocation'.
+Table Base Information Population Approach Source Mothedelegy Assumptions Name Reference Item Actual / Estimate Source Methodology References the 'Total' in 'Table 2.3.1: Indirect revenue allocation' .
 Non-DDP revenue Refer to BoP Reference 2.1.1.a for the explanation of the methodology applied to remove Non-DDP revenue from Firm forward haul transportation services (part of Total service revenue).
 Table 2.1 Statement of pipeline revenues and expenses 2.1.b Direct Costs, Shared Costs, Earnings before interest and tax (EBIT) Estimate (Non-DDP allocation) SAP Most of the entities within SGSPAA and its controlled entities use an Enterprise Resource Planning (ERP) system known as SAP to collect costs.
 DDP as part of the Jemena Group, uses SAP to record its financial transactions.
 Costs are collected in planned maintenance orders (PMO) that cascade up to projects (WBS elements) in SAP based on the activity, on which an employee works or where an external supplier provides goods/services.
 Reporting tools (BI and Analysis for Office) are used to download the operating expenditure costs from SAP.
 The data is aggregated by WBS element and general ledger account code (cost element) and mapped into the relevant cost category of the template.
 Related party and non-related party The majority of costs that DDP incurs are sourced from a related entity, Jemena Asset Management Pty Ltd (JAM), which is part of the Jemena Group.
-JAM records costs that are attributable to DDP and uses SAP functionality to Stimates applied are an appropriate basis to calculate DDP Costs: Management expert estimate of the non-DDP routine maintenance costs based on technical understanding and experience of the routine maintenance requirements for the key components making up the Atlas assets is an appropriate basis to estimate (estimate) Non-Maintenance costs calculated as non-DDP revenue as a percentage of total revenue multiplied by the remaining DDP non-maintenance opex stack.
+JAM records costs that are attributable to DDP and uses SAP functionality to Estimates applied are an appropriate basis to calculate DDP Costs: Management expert estimate of the non- DDP routine maintenance costs based on technical understanding and experience of the routine maintenance requirements for the key components making up the Atlas assets is an appropriate basis to estimate (estimate) Non-Maintenance costs calculated as non-DDP revenue as a percentage of total revenue multiplied by the remaining DDP non- maintenance opex stack.